rkotze/rkotze.github.io/_posts/2018-05-15-hoc-vs-render-props-reactjs.md

 excerpt_separator: <!--more-->
 ---

-Higher-order components (<abbr title="higher-order component">HOC</abbr>) and Render props are two ways to build cross cutting code in React JS. _How do you decide to use one over the other?_
+Higher-order components (<abbr title="higher-order component">HOC</abbr>) and render props are two ways to build cross cutting code in React JS. _How do you decide to use one over the other?_

 <!--more-->

 The reason we have these two approaches is that React decided to use ES6 `class` for building React components to manage the state.
-Before that, to share cross-cutting concerns for components `React.createClass` [**mixins**](https://github.com/facebook/react/blob/0.14-stable/docs/docs/05-reusable-components.md#mixins){:target="\_blank"} was the way to handle that.
+Before that, to share [cross-cutting concerns](https://stackoverflow.com/questions/23700540/cross-cutting-concern-example) for components `React.createClass` [**mixins**](https://github.com/facebook/react/blob/0.14-stable/docs/docs/05-reusable-components.md#mixins){:target="\_blank"} was the way to handle that.
 However, `class` does **not** support mixins and a new way had to be developed.

 For more details, Dan Abramov wrote a post on why [mixins considered harmful](https://reactjs.org/blog/2016/07/13/mixins-considered-harmful.html){:target="\_blank"}.